41 Customer Loyalty Statistics & 10 Benefits for SMEs [2021 Update]

 To get customers to visit multiple times, retailers rely on loyalty programs.

 In the example below, you can see the customer lifetime value over time.

 It helps that a customer who joins your loyalty program is worth ten times the value of their first purchase.

 7. Customer Loyalty is Easier than Acquisition

-About 63 percent of businesses think that customer acquisition is their most important advertising goal.
+About 63% of businesses think that customer acquisition is their most important advertising goal.

 But over the years, more businesses have come to agree that keeping their customers loyal is easier to execute than acquiring new ones.

-The number of businesses that consider customer retention easier moved from 70 percent to 80 percent in one year.
+The number of businesses that consider customer retention easier moved from 70% to 80% in one year.

 So apart from being very profitable, customer loyalty is also easier to execute than customer acquisition.